ayoayco/web-component-base/README.md

 ## Usage

-When you extend the 'WebComponent' class for your component, you only have to define the `template()` and `observedAttributes()`, and the UI will be reactive on attribute changes.
+When you extend the `WebComponent` class for your component, you only have to define the `template()` and `observedAttributes()`, and the UI will be reactive on attribute changes.

 ```js
 // HelloWorld.mjs